Predictions and algorithmic statistics for infinite sequence

-These two inequality show that the product of arithmetical means of $p_i$ and $q_i$ is not much bigger that the product of their geometrical means, and this is only possible if $p_i$ is close to $q_i$ (logarithm is a strictly convex function).
+These two inequalities show that the product of arithmetical means of $p_i$ and $q_i$ is not much bigger than the product of their geometrical means, and this is only possible if $p_i$ is close to $q_i$ (logarithm is a strictly convex function).

 To make the argument precise, recall the bound for the logarithm function: \begin{lemma} For $p,q\in (0,1]$ we have

 \end{lemma}